You are now in the main content area

 Edited Collections

 • Morris, David and Kym Maclaren, eds.
 Time, Memory, Institution: Merleau-Ponty’s New Ontology of Self.
-Forthcoming, Ohio University Press, 2015.
+Ohio University Press, 2015.

 • Maclaren, Kym, ed.
 Special Issue: Intimacy and Embodiment: Phenomenological Perspectives.
 Emotion, Space and Society 13 (2014)